 This behemoth represents my MS thesis work.
 Its primary accomplishment is the development of a reactive power controller which actively responds to bus voltage variance.
-We show that voltage variance can be a more useful control input signal than voltage mean in certain circumstances.
+Voltage variance can be a more useful control input signal than voltage mean in certain circumstances.
+To watch my thesis defense (8/9/2016) on YouTube, please watch part 1 , part 2 , part 3 , and part 4 sequentially.

 This document derives the AC power flow equations, develops system and load noise models, and then shows how the state and algebraic variable covariance matrices may be computed.
 Many of these ideas are based on work done by Dr. Goodarz Ghanavati.

-We use a mass-spring damper system to intuitively understand how a forced mechanical oscillation propagates through a system.
+We use a mass-spring damper system to intuitively show how a forced mechanical oscillation propagates through a system.

 This document goes into painstaking detail to explain how synchronous generators may be simulated in a transmission network while preserving all network dynamics (phasors are not used to compute active & reactive power flows).